• Skip to main content

 • Recipe Ingredients

-• How to Make Rhubarb Crisp
+• How To Make Rhubarb Crisp

-• How to Thicken Rhubarb Crisp Filling
+• How To Thicken Rhubarb Crisp Filling

-• Is This a Gluten-Free Rhubarb Crisp?
+• Is This A Gluten-Free Rhubarb Crisp?

-• Tips for the Best Rhubarb Crisp
+• Tips For The Best Rhubarb Crisp

-• How to Serve Rhubarb Crisp
+• How To Serve Rhubarb Crisp

-• More Dessert Recipes with Rhubarb:
+• More Dessert Recipes With Rhubarb:

 There, I said it!
 The strawberry and rhubarb combination is sweet and quite classic.
 That being said, I personally prefer strawberry desserts and rhubarb desserts separate.
 Alone.
 By themselves!